xkeshav/tutorial-kit/src/content/tutorial/basics/Introduction/1-what-is-popover-api/content.md

 This is a tutorial for popover
 :::

-Popover API is new addition to CSS and it solve the issue of opening modal with css only; no js required.
+Popover API is new addition to CSS and it solve the issue of opening page over the top ( just like modal but with better accessibility and features) with css only; no js required.

 below is HTML code which works